JAIL ROSTER & SHERIFF'S COMPLAINTS | The Montanian

 - Adkison, Eldon Lee, 45; arrested on Dec.
 10, 2019.
 Charged with suspended driver`s license, felony possession of dangerous drugs, and failure to carry proof of insurance.
 Lincoln County. $30,000.

 - Arnold, Blaine Michael, 30; arrested on Nov.
 12, 2019.
 Charged with felony tampering with evidence, felony possession of dangerous drugs, and possession of drug paraphernalia.
-DOC hold Idaho. $20,000.
+Lincoln County. $20,000.

 - Borchardt, Robertson, Michael, 25; arrested Nov.
 12, 2018.
 Charged with felony extra jurisdiction arrest and felony attempt of deliberate homicide.
 LC District Court, $500,000.